ProCern/expiringsqlitedict/README.rst

 .. _License: https://pypi.python.org/pypi/sqlitedict

-A lightweight wrapper around Python's sqlite3 database with a simple, Pythonic dict-like interface and support for multi-thread access:
+A lightweight wrapper around Python's sqlite3 database with a simple, Pythonic dict-like interface and support for multi-thread access.
+This fork is modified to implement a metatable and automatic expiring and vacuuming semantics, as well as some appropriate locking.

 .. code-block:: python